dongfang98/Twitter-vs-Keras/README.md

 The use of models:

-Two steps are needed when using Keras models, the first step is compiling, the second step is learing:
+Two steps are needed when using Keras models, the first step is compiling, the second step is learning:

 - model.compile: